damger9/EmbeddedProgramming-Course/README.md

 - [Tutorial 11](/tutorials/tutorial11/ReadMe.md) - Libraries.
 - [Tutorial 12](/tutorials/tutorial12/ReadMe.md) - I2C Communication.
 - [Tutorial 13](/tutorials/tutorial13/ReadMe.md) - SPI Communication.

+## How to use

+### Organization
+The tutorials are presented in sequence, starting from the simplest concepts and gradually moving to more complex and broader topics.
+Each concept is introduced step by step, followed by clear examples that can be reproduced directly.
+Students are encouraged to modify the provided code and apply it to other small projects, reinforcing understanding and solidifying knowledge through experimentation.

+### Compatibility
+All code examples have been developed and tested using **Arduino IDE version 2.3.5**.
+The reference hardware used throughout this repository is the **ESP32-WROOM-1** development board.
+While most sketches should work on other ESP32 variants, minor adjustments may be required (e.g., pin mappings).

 <!-- ## License
 ==to be included== -->